 Lynn Marie Goya was elected as the Clark County Clerk and has been serving since January 2015.
 Clark County, which contains the famous Las Vegas Strip, issues approximately 80,000 marriage licenses per year to couples from almost every country in the world.
 The local wedding industry generates over 18,000 jobs and contributes $2 - $2.5 billion in annual economic activity.
 When Goya discovered a sharp decrease in wedding tourism, she immediately took action, working with the legislature to create a special wedding promotion fund that generates over $1 million per year.
 She created a public/private partnership with the wedding industry that evolved into the Las Vegas Wedding Chamber of Commerce and works closely with Las Vegas Convention and Visitor's Authority (LVCVA) and Travel Nevada to strengthen this core legacy industry.

 Prior to being elected, Goya was a freelance journalist who wrote for local, regional, and national publications including USA Today, Audubon and the Boston Globe.
-She is an award-winning playwright, an Emmy-nominated writer, received the Frederick L. Ryan Award for Economics; the JCPenny Golden Rule Award for community leadership; the EMERGE Nevada 2016 Alumni of the Year and the 2019 IGO Innovator Award.
+She is an award-winning playwright, an Emmy-nominated writer, received the Frederick L. Ryan Award for Economics; the JCPenny Golden Rule Award for community leadership; and the EMERGE Nevada 2016 Alumni of the Year.

 She is on the board of the International Association of Government Officials (IGO).

 - 2021 iGO Excellence in County Government Award for various achievements and initiatives

 - 2020 Cashman Good Government Award Finalist from Nevada Taxpayers Association for “Ensuring Marriage Integrity”

 - 2019 iGO Innovator Award (Clerk’s Division) for overhauling the Marriage Officiant program to include online and in-person training